szi8890/cs0170-projects/eliza/README.txt

-Names: Sorin Cho and Ivan Zhao

-ID's: scho31 and izhao3
 ---------------------------------------------------------------------------------------------------
 Instructions: The user would input a sentence into the terminal.
 If the sentence fits in with one of the rules that we defined in the rules.ml, it would receive the corresponding response based